wizeline/BytescribeTeam/README.md

       Pricing will be based on usage, likely a "per video" cost with volume discounts.
 A premium tier could offer unlimited videos and advanced features.

 <h4>Possible Problems:</h4>
-      The main challenges will be the accuracy of the AI summarization for highly technical content, and the cost of AI model usage.
+      The main challenges will be the accuracy of the AI summarization for highly technical content, and the cost of AI model usage.<br />
 	  We must also manage the performance of video generation to ensure a good user experience.